 It can also allude to Exodus 17.
 This one is, maybe, a little more interesting from this point of view—about pushing the boundaries.
-It is interesting (just to go back to Numbers 21 for a second) that the word for "tempting" or "testing" God is not even in that section; but Paul brought it up as the section that he was referring to.
+It is interesting (just to go back to Numbers 21 for a second) that the word for "tempting" or "testing," God is not even in that section; but Paul brought it up as the section that he was referring to.
 Remember he said that God sent serpents among them.
-They were actually murmuring; and he called that murmuring "tempting God."
-So these two points kind of combine a little bit here.
+They were actually murmuring, and he called that murmuring "tempting God."
+So these two points combine a little bit here.

 Chapter 17 of Exodus is the time when Moses had to bring water out of the rock.
 Not the time that he struck the rock when God told him to speak to it—but a different time.
 The people were upset that they did not have any water to drink.